-At Orchard House critical thinking and reasoning form an important part of our curriculum.
+At Bassett House critical thinking and reasoning form an important part of our curriculum.
 Critical thinking is the ability to think clearly and rationally about what to do or what to believe.
 It includes the ability to engage in reflective and independent thinking, something we feel develops our children’s communication skills and confidence.
 The children have the opportunity to think creatively, expand their vocabulary and express their opinions and thoughts with accuracy and enquiry.

 We believe that there are numerous benefits from mastering critical thinking skills, such as better control of the children’s own learning and empathy for other points of view.
 Critical thinking has been named ‘the art of thinking about thinking’ and is thought to improve each child’s own thinking.
-At Orchard House, we endeavour to create a learning environment that both supports and also promotes reasoning skills and critical thinking within the classroom and beyond.
+At Bassett House, we endeavour to create a learning environment that both supports and also promotes reasoning skills and critical thinking within the classroom and beyond.

 The timing and level of every child’s learning development differs hugely.
 We believe screening children in their primary school years can be inaccurate, hence we have a non-selective point of entry embracing a rich diversity of abilities.